-Name of Statutory Body Meeting Date Management Committee of the College 11-Dec-2021 15.
+14. Whether AQAR was placed before statutory body ?
+No 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2016 Date of Submission 12-Feb-2016 17.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2018 Date of Submission 03-Mar-2018 17.
 Does the Institution have Management Information System ?
 Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) The College does not have a full fledged Management Information System (MIS).
 However, we are using MIS partially for the coordination, control, and visualization of information.
 These include the following modules: 1.
 Finance and Accounts: The college makes best use of ICT in financial accounting.
 Salary of staff is prepared using Excel to minimize mistakes and wastage of papers.
 The salary of the permanent staff is credited to their respective accounts online.
 2. Administration: The college circulates all notices related to college through its facebook page.
-The college also communicates with affiliating university and with regional higher education officer/ Directorate through mails.
+The college also communicates with affiliating university and with regional higher education officer/

+Directorate through mails.
 College uses CCTVs for monitoring to ensure safe environment in college.